ErikVerheul/OneBacklog/README.md

 - <b>pbi's</b> of kind user-story/defect/spike which are realized by executing
 - <b>tasks</b> (NOT IN MVP) and
 - <b>multiple requirement areas</b> (NOT IN MVP) can be maintained on the feature level across products.
-All items sit in a tree structure.
+<p>All items sit in a tree structure.
 Epics, features and pbi's cannot exist without their parent.
 It is impossible to create orphans.
-No need to to fix these relationships as a afterthought.
+No need to to fix these relationships as a afterthought.</p>

 <b>Other design choices:</b><br />
 The scope is the selected product.
 The tool assumes that products are independent of each other except for the requirement area.
 The requirement area (see https://less.works/less/less-huge/requirement-areas.html) is an attribute of the feature and used for filtering.<br />